live-clones/gmsh/README.txt

 -------------------------------------------------

-* Launch CMake and fill-in the two top input fields (telling where the Gmsh source is located and where you want the Gmsh binary to be created).
+* Launch CMake and fill-in the two top input fields (telling where the Gmsh source directory is located and where you want the Gmsh binary to be created).

 * Click on "Add entry" and define the variable CMAKE_PREFIX_PATH, of type "PATH", pointing to the location(s) of any external package(s)